ionos-cloud/ionosctl/docs/commands/k8scluster/get.md

 ## Description

-Use this command to retrieve details about a specific K8s Cluster.
+Use this command to retrieve details about a specific Kubernetes Cluster.

 Required values to run command: